Alicepinch/bakemyday/README.md

 pip3 freeze > requirements.txt
 ```
 - Add the secret key and access key from the .csv file to Heroku Config Vars
-- Set 'USE_AWS' to true for heroku to fetch files from AWS
+- Set 'USE_AWS' to true for Heroku to fetch files from AWS
 - Delete DISABLE_COLLECTSTATIC variable from Config Variables and deploy Heroku app
 - The variables in heroku should look like: